mottbott/docker-k8s-training/kubernetes-basic.md

 ```shell
 kubectl logs --follow nginx
 ```
+📝 How to list just the last 3 lines of log messages?

 See details of the pod like image, status, volumes, events etc.
 ```shell
 kubectl describe pod nginx
 ```
+📝 What is the name of the node the pod is running on?

 See the whole resource of the pod in YAML format
 ```shell
 kubectl get pod nginx -o yaml
 ```
+📝 Does the pod have any label set?
+Which?

 Expose the pod to be able to access it locally
 ```shell
 kubectl port-forward pod/nginx 8888:80